Sparks29032/Release-Playground/README.md

 ### Use with OBS
 Use a "Window Capture" on the Wolfy.exe program.

-To get rid of the green color, use a Chroma Key filter with the settings:
+To get rid of the green color background, use a Chroma Key filter with the settings: ~333 Similarity, 1 Smoothness, 1 Key Color Spill Reduction.
-~333 Similarity,
-1 Smoothness,
-1 Key Color Spill Reduction.

 ### Using your own avatar
 To use your own avatars, you simply have to change the pictures in the "Images" folder.